On the Convergence of Modified Policy Iteration in Risk Sensitive Exponential Cost Markov Decision Processes: Preliminaries

 \item The transformed transition probabilities are given by:

 where $\boldsymbol{1}(i=j)$ is the indicator function.
 For any policy $f\in\Pi$, $\Q_f(j|i)$ denotes the probability of moving to state $j\in\S$ from state $i\in\S$ upon taking action $f(i)$. \end{itemize} Notice that for all $(i,a)\in\S\times\A$, we have $\Q(i|i,a)\geq\frac{\kappa}{(1-\kappa)e^{\alpha \overline{c}}+\kappa}>0$.
 In particular, the probability of staying in the same state under all policies is non-zero.
-In literature, such a transformation is referred to as the aperiodicity transformation.
-Next, we state a theorem that establishes a one-to-one correspondence between the optimal risk sensitive average cost and the associated relative value function in the original MDP and the transformed MDP.
-Hence, finding an optimal policy for the transformed dynamics is equivalent to finding an optimal policy for the original MDP.
+This aids in diminishing the mixing time of the MDP.
+The following theorem from \cite{cadena} establishes a one-to-one correspondence between the optimal risk sensitive average cost and the associated relative value function in the original MDP and the transformed MDP.
+Hence, finding an optimal policy for the transformed dynamics is equivalent to finding an optimal policy for the original MDP. \begin{theorem} Given $\kappa\in(0,1)$, we have the followings: \begin{enumerate} \item Given $(\Lambda^*,e^{V^*})$ satisfies \eqref{acoe}, define